grafov/russian-holidays/README.md

 ## Future

-I am interesting add dates for Muslim holidays and for holidays based on lunar calendar.
+I am interesting for calculating dates of Muslim and Buddhism holidays.